-Rayne’s reign lasted only one year as both Dowsett and Dettmar left the following year allowing both for Netts – essentially Kerns, Farmer and Davison – to take over.
+Rayne’s reign lasted only one year as both Dowsett and Dettmar left the following year allowing Netts – essentially Kerns, Farmer and Davison – to take over for two years.

 UPDATE 2008: But Rayne came back strongly in 2004 when their team based round Whiteside, Elmes, Dean Andrews and Steve Pennell ruled convincingly.
 They held on to it less commandingly the following year when they finished just two points clear of Black Notley A, then Notley returned to the podium in 2006 and again in 2008, with the help of long distance travellers Ian Brown (Beccles), Ken Lewis and Gary Young (both Ipswich).
 In between, the name of Cressing appeared on the trophy for the first time.
 A club of that name, including the likes of Peter Byford, Ivan Buck and Harold Bickmore, had gone out of existence some 30 years earlier.
 Peter Hayden decided to resurrect it, enticed his brother Ian back into action after a number of years’ absence and his sister Lisa after even longer.
 Old friend Trevor Carter joined them and they took the title by a point from Notley.